- This event has passed.

 National One Cent Day

 National One Cent Day is celebrated by patriotic Americans on April 1st.
-On this day, true fans of their Motherland tell children about how the state arose, how it got on its feet, why this coin, as well as the dollar, marked the departure from belonging to Great Britain.
-The UK had its own smallest coin – the one penny.
-And the one cent became another important step towards independence, which was sought for by the inhabitants of the United States of America in those distant years.
+On this day, true fans of their motherland tell children about how their state arose, how it got on its feet, and why this coin, as well as the dollar, marked the departure from belonging to Great Britain.
+The UK had its own smallest coin – the penny.
+Thus the one cent became another important step towards independence.

 - This is also a good reason to learn about the conditions in which the first settlers had to live and even fight for their independence.

-- One can discuss these days with like-minded people – it is just another occasion to remember Homeland’s history, almost the same as on Thanksgiving Day.
+- One can discuss these days with like-minded people – it is just another occasion to remember the country’s history, almost the same as on Thanksgiving Day.

 When is National One Cent Day celebrated in 2022?

 National One Cent Day is observed on April 1 each year.